bearhug15/Reflex-case-studies/README.md

 ## Overview

-A set of Reflex programms with generated verification conditions for them.
-For several progrmms conditions are prooved.
+A set of Reflex programs with generated verification conditions for them.
+For several programs conditions are prooved.